 RGA 6222.
 European Medical Device Regulations.
 4 Hours.

 Covers European Commission directives and guidance documents; European Agency for the Evaluation of Medicinal Products, medical device guidance documents, and notified body guidelines and recommendations; Global Harmonization Task Force final reports; and mutual recognition agreements.
 Topics include biological and biotechnological products, CE marking, conformity assessment and notified bodies, the Global Harmonization Task Force, clinical trials, and standardization.

 RGA 6223.
-Introduction to Canadian, Asian, and Latin American Regulatory Affairs.
+Introduction to Australian, Asian, and Latin American Regulatory Affairs.
 4 Hours.

-Covers the Common Technical Documents; General Guidance and GMPs; Global Harmonization Task Force documents; and regulatory affairs dealing with drugs, medical devices, biologics, and natural products.
+Covers the applicable regulatory agency guidance and GMPs associated with biopharmaceutical and medical device product design, quality assurance, and commercialization specifically in Australia, Asia, and Latin America.
 Examines multinational documents from Asia-Pacific Economic Cooperation (APEC), Association of Southeast Asian Nations (ASEAN), MERCOSUR, and Pan American and World Health Organizations.
-Discusses Latin American governmental regulations and guidance, as well as the guidance and regulations from FDA and General Agreement on Tariffs and Trade (GATT/WTO).
+Discusses Latin American government regulations and guidance, as well as the guidance and regulations from the General Agreement on Tariffs and Trade (GATT/WTO).

 RGA 6224.
 Regulation of Biomedical Product Commercialization by Health Canada.
 4 Hours.